Main Points

 Electricity prices rise in Europe due to heatwave

 The Irish Times would like to hear from people from Ireland living or travelling in parts of Europe impacted by extreme heat.
 How are you coping?
 Are transport networks impacted?
-Has your work or holiday been impacted or have you changed your plans as a consequence of the heat?
+Has your work or holiday been affected or have you changed your plans as a consequence of the heat?

 What is day-to-day life like living in these conditions?
 You can share your experiences of hot weather in Europe by using the form here.